Guy G. Hurlbutt: Later career

 In 1997, Hurlbutt became Boise Cascade's director of environmental affairs, and he assumed responsibility for governmental affairs in 1998.
 Hurlbutt's final position with Boise Cascade was as vice president of public policy and environment.
 He retired from the company in 2004.

+Following retirement from Boise Cascade, Hurlbutt became President of Idaho Business for Education, a non-profit entity committed to the statewide improvement of education in Idaho.
+In 2005, Hurlbutt joined the adjunct faculty of Northwest Nazarene University, teaching business law and business ethics, serving in that capacity until 2012.